 Those planning to travel to Frankfurt for pleasure should check the events calendar and perhaps avoid coinciding with one of the many large international trade fairs and expos that are held in the city, for this makes affordable hotel rooms and restaurant bookings hard to find.
-Weather-wise, summer is the best time to holiday in Frankfurt when the weather is sunny and warm, with the occasional wet day.
+Weather-wise, summer (June to August) is the best time to holiday in Frankfurt, when the weather is sunny and warm, with the occasional wet day.
 Read more on Frankfurt's Climate and Weather.

 What to see in Frankfurt